AaronMorelli/TopicalTraceFlags/cat/qry_QueryExec.rst

 	  - Enables a SQL 7 fix re: strings w/trailing spaces being truncated.
 	* - 6530_
 	  - Enables a fix for poor performance when building an index on a spatial data type.
+	* - 6532_
+	  - Enables a fix for poor query performance on spatial data types.
+	* - 6533_
+	  - Similar functionality as 6532 (performance fix for queries on spatial data).
+	* - 6534_
+	  - Similar functionality as 6532 (performance fix for queries on spatial data).

 ..
 This comment line is as long as we would ever want the short desc to be in the table above.